Funeral Mass

 MUSIC SELECTION FOR FUNERAL MASS

-Music is an important part of the funeral rites that allows the mourning community to express feelings that words alone can not do.
-Music has the power to encourage the mourners and intensify the unity of the assembly in faith and love.
-You may click the link below to view the musical selections, and you can contact our Liturgy and Music Director at ext.
-233 if you have any questions or concerns.
+Music is an important part of the funeral rites, allowing the mourning community to express feelings that words alone cannot convey.
+Music has the power to comfort those who grieve and to strengthen the unity of the assembly in faith and love.

 FUNERAL SERVICES COORDINATORS